Birmingham Moor Street railway station: Proposed future developments

-Plans are being pursued to introduce new services into Moor Street by constructing new chords linking the station to the Camp Hill Line, which is currently mostly used by freight trains.
+Plans are being pursued to introduce new services into Moor Street by constructing new rail connections, known as the Bordesley chords linking the station to the Camp Hill line, which is currently mostly used by freight trains.
 The new chords would run into Moor Street's terminus platforms, and would allow a new local passenger service south to Kings Norton and beyond, including new stations at Moseley, Kings Heath and Hazelwell.
 This would also allow for new local services into Moor Street on the lines from Birmingham to Tamworth and Nuneaton including a new station at Castle Bromwich.
-The currently disused third bay platform would be reopened, and an additional new fourth bay platform would be opened to accommodate the new services.
+The currently disused third bay platform would be reopened (as platform 5), and an additional new fourth bay platform (platform 6) would be opened to accommodate the new services.

 In a West Midlands & Chiltern Routes Study, it is proposed that services to the South West (via Worcester) and the East Midlands (Nottingham and Leicester), will be rerouted into Moor Street from New Street after the construction of the Camp Hill Chords.

-Network Rail have predicted that the number of passengers using Moor Street will grow to 8.9 million per year by 2023, and then to over 12 million by 2043.
+In 2017, Network Rail predicted that the number of passengers using Moor Street will grow to 8.9 million per year by 2023, and then to over 12 million by 2043.

-The High Speed 2's Birmingham city centre terminus, Birmingham Curzon Street railway station is planned to be built adjacent to Moor Street station.
+The High Speed 2's Birmingham city centre terminus, Birmingham Curzon Street railway station is being built adjacent to Moor Street station.

-In March 2019, plans were revealed to redevelop Moor Street station which include a new footbridge to link all 6 platforms with the planned HS2 station and two new platforms (5 and 6), this is to get ready for re-routing of services from East Midlands, South West, Worcester and Hereford to Moor Street.
+In March 2019, further plans were revealed, including a new footbridge to link all 6 platforms with the planned HS2 station and the new platforms, ready for re-routing of services from East Midlands, South West, Worcester and Hereford to Moor Street.

 On the 26 June 2019, plans were submitted to the Department for Transport to get funding for the £2 billion investment programme known as the Midlands Rail Hub.
-Plans for Moor Street included:
+The plans included: